makeabilitylab/physcomp/advancedio/oled-libraries.md

 ## Step 2: Search for Adafruit SSD1306

 In the Library Manager, search for "Adafruit SSD1306".
 There are other SSD1306 libraries so make sure you find the one by Adafruit.
-In this screenshot, the current version is 2.4.4.
+In this screenshot, the current version is 2.4.4 but as of April 2024, they are on [release 2.5.9](https://github.com/adafruit/Adafruit_SSD1306/releases).

 ![](assets/images/ArduinoIDE_LibraryManager_SearchForAdafruitSSD1306.png)